Why Microsoft Dynamics 365 is - or is not - perfect for contract management

 A Win, Win.

 Speaking of wins, that previously mentioned short stick transitioned into a very nice learning opportunity.
-While MS Dynamics is not perfect for enterprise contract management, Dynamics 365 is an outstanding CRM tool and one which is ever increasing its market share.
+While Dynamics 365 is not perfect for enterprise contract management, Dynamics 365 is an outstanding CRM tool and one which is ever increasing its market share.
 By coupling this with contract management software designed to integrate with Microsoft, organizations can automate their entire contract lifecycle process.

 Contracts 365 –the Leading Contract Management Software for Microsoft 365 Customers